ConRyan01/ConRyan01/README.md

 - 👋 Hi, I’m Connor
-- 👀 I’m currently working as a Hardware Engineer at Checkpoint Systems Inc. However, I think my interests and future are with coding.
+- 👀 I’m currently working as a Hardware Engineer at Checkpoint Systems Inc. However, I think my interests and future are with Software.
 I am looking for a Software Engineer position.
 - 🌱 I’m currently learning Python due to its versatile nature.
 I am trying to make an in-depth text adventure game
 - 📫 I can be reached at connorryan001@gmail.com